shoui520/shoui520.github.io/docs/vn.md

 [(WEBPAGE) Texthooker UI](https://renji-xd.github.io/texthooker-ui/)

 **Step 1: Launch Textractor**

 - First, extract the `.zip` file for Textractor.
 - Then, find click on `Textractor.exe` file in the `x86` folder to launch Textractor.
 (The `x64` one is for 64-bit VNs, which are uncommon.
 Most VNs need the x86 version.)

 **Step 2: Remove bad Textractor extensions**

 - Click on the "Extensions" button on the left sidebar.
-- Remove these extensions by right clicking on them and clicking "Remove extension".
+- Remove these extensions by right clicking on them and clicking "Remove extension"
-	1. Remove Repeated Characters
+	- Remove Repeated Characters
-	2. Google Translate
+	- Google Translate
-	3. Extra Window
+	- Extra Window
-	4. Extra Newlines
+	- Extra Newlines
-	5. Copy to Clipboard
+	- Copy to Clipboard

 **Step 3.
 Add the Websocket extension**

 - Download the Websocket extension for your Textractor version. (textractor_websocket_x86.zip)
 - Extract the `.zip` file to get the `.dll` file. (`textractor_websocket_x86.dll`)
 - Copy this file to the Textractor folder. (`Textractor-5.2.0-Zip-Version-English-Only\Textractor\x86\`)